ComposableFi/composable/book/src/products/cross-chain-virtual-machine/innovation-availability-layer.md

 ![IBC-Substrate Bridge](./ibc-substrate-bridge.png)
 *The IBC-Substrate Bridge.
-Note that the relayer is just a process to pass messages, and does not perform signing, etc*
+Note that the relayer is just a process to pass messages, and does not perform signing, etc.*